-Exoskeleton Could Improve Mobility Potential for Injured Patients
+Exoskeleton is Improving Mobility for Injured Patients

 Usually the appearance of exoskeletons is on the big screen in a space or super hero movie.